May 16 2009

 So now I guess I have diverticulitis and that’s why I was in the hospital this week.

-Oh, P.S.: Now the REALLY fun part starts… I don’t have any health insurance and I have pretty much no idea how I will pay for my hospital stay.
+Oh, P.S.: Now the REALLY fun part starts… I don’t have any health insurance and I have pretty much no idea how I will pay for my hospital stay that’s why I have always tried to keep myself healthy with exercise and healthy drinks as Patriot greens.
 I can’t wait to see the bill!
 My guess is that I could have bought an OK car for the price of being in the hospital for 3 days.

 At least all of the doctors and nurses and everyone was really nice.
 I hope I never have to, but if I do, I would totally go back to that hospital!